German governing parties punished in state election

 The election campaign in prosperous Hesse, which includes Germany's financial centre of Frankfurt, has been largely overshadowed by the woes of a federal coalition in office only since March.
 The state is home to 6.2 million of Germany's 82 million people.

-Two weeks ago, two of the parties in Merkel's federal "grand coalition" of what have traditionally been Germany's strongest political forces -- the Christian Social Union, the Bavaria-only sister to Merkel's CDU, and the Social Democrats -- were battered in a state election in neighbouring Bavaria.
+Two weeks ago, both Merkel's partners in the federal "grand coalition" of what have traditionally been Germany's strongest political forces -- the Christian Social Union, the Bavaria-only sister to the chancellor's CDU, and the Social Democrats -- were battered in a state election in neighbouring Bavaria.

-The Social Democrats only reluctantly entered Merkel's fourth-term national government in March, and many are dismayed by what has happened since.
+The Social Democrats, who were badly beaten in last year's national election, only reluctantly entered Merkel's fourth-term national government in March.
+Many are dismayed by what has happened since.

 The government has been through two major crises, first over whether to turn back small numbers of migrants at the German-Austrian border and then over what to do with the head of Germany's domestic intelligence service after he was accused of downplaying far-right violence against migrants.
 It has failed to convince voters that it's achieving much on other matters.